Miguel Uchôa: Anglican realignment

 In 2004, following the deposition of Recife bishop Robinson Cavalcanti by the IEAB, Uchôa joined two-thirds of the clergy and roughly 95 percent of the laity in disaffiliating from the IEAB and joining an independent Diocese of Recife under the "extra-provincial recognition" of Greg Venables, primate of the Anglican Church of the Southern Cone.
 In October 2012, after Cavalcanti's murder, Uchôa was elected to succeed him.
 In December 2012, he was consecrated and installed as bishop of Recife.

 In 2015, an appellate court in Pernambuco ruled that diocesan assets belonged to the IEAB-affiliated rump diocese, resulting in the loss of four churches.
 After the ruling, in 2016, the GAFCON-aligned group led by Uchôa reconstituted itself as the Anglican Church–Diocese of Recife.

 In May 2018, GAFCON recognized the Anglican Church–Diocese of Recife as an autonomous province, the Anglican Church in Brazil.
 Uchôa was installed as the IAB's first primate.
 To form the new province, the diocese split into three dioceses (Recife, Vitória and João Pessoa) and a missionary region encompassing the rest of Brazil.

 As primate, Uchôa has participated in the 2018 Global Anglican Future Conference in Jerusalem and the 2020 enthronement of Stephen Kaziimba as archbishop of the Church of Uganda.
 He is a member of the GAFCON Primates Council and a member of the Global South Fellowship of Anglican Churches.
 In 2023, after the Church of England General Synod's vote to welcome blessings of same-sex unions, he signed the Global South statement rejecting the Archbishop of Canterbury's leadership of the Anglican Communion.
+At the fourth quinquennial GAFCON event in Kigali in April 2023, Uchôa was elected vice chairman of GAFCON.